Training and coaching for organisations committed to psychological safety, wellbeing

 Honours degree and PhD in psychology

-I’m passionate about enabling academics and graduate research students — especially neurodivergent women — to flourish.
+I’m particularly passionate about enabling academics and graduate research students — especially neurodivergent women — to flourish.
 Because I’ve experienced the cost of unsupportive systems, I’m committed to helping organisations create environments where everyone can thrive.

 Who is this for?